 HOW TO GET THERE:

-- Take a bus (DLTB) at Buendia Bus Terminal bound to Lemery.
+- Take a bus (DLTB) at Buendia Bus Terminal bound for Lemery.
 (Travel Time = 3 Hours, Fare = ₱178)

 - Drop at the bus terminal in front of Xentro Mall.
 Take a tricycle beside the mall and tell the driver to drop you off at Villa Jovita Resort.
 (Travel Time = 30 Minutes, Fare = ₱50-₱80, depending on your haggling skills)